jingding-ai/jingding-ai.github.io/_pages/about.md

 # 🔥 News
+- *2025.07*: &nbsp; *"Vision-Language Models Are Not Pragmatically Competent in Referring Expression Generation"* was accepted to **COLM 2025**!
+See you in Montreal!
 - *2025.06*: &nbsp; Our paper *"Vision-Language Models Are Not Pragmatically Competent in Referring Expression Generation"* was accepted to **GEM@ACL 2025** and selected as a **Spotlight** at **CVinW@CVPR 2025**!
 See you in Nashville!
 - *2025.05*: &nbsp; Heading to NAACL 2025 — hope to see you there!
 - *2025.04*: &nbsp; Glad to presented at the first CSE Undergraduate Research Symposium!